GeunhwaJeong/haneul-new/doc/src/explore/devnet.md

 ![Magic sword](../../static/magic-sword.png "Magic sword")

-This concludes the Haneul DevNet setup and testing instructions.
+This concludes the Haneul Devnet setup and testing instructions.
 Revisit this page and re-install the binaries regularly to witness and help Haneul grow!